framefrok/nimorphy/README.md

 morph.close()
 ```

-`inflect()` operates on a `Parse` result and uses the word's stored paradigm to select the requested form.
+`inflect()` works from a `Parse` result and uses the associated morphological paradigm to select the requested form.

-## Number agreement
+---

-Russian noun forms change depending on the number.
+## 🔢 Number agreement

-`nimorphy` provides a helper for the common agreement rules:
+Russian noun forms depend on the number. `nimorphy` provides a helper for the common agreement rules:

 ```nim
 import nimorphy